BIMPE IS NEW AND FLYING HIGH

 The thing about the modeling world you don’t like?

 The main challenge in the modeling industry is that models are not treated right.
 We are relatively important to be treated less, it’s high time the society realized that models should be respected.
-We play major roles ensuring the development and publicity of these brands, looking beautiful for the camera just to promote these brands and at the end of the day some will even act like we’re getting favours from them.
+We play major roles ensuring the development and publicity of these brands, looking beautiful for the camera just to promote these brands and at the end of the day, some will even act like we’re getting favors from them.
 We pray and hope that things get better in 2017.
 To aspiring models out there, please never give up on your dreams for anything in the world.
 There’s more to the modeling world than meets the eye.
 The opportunities are endless.

 – Sesan Adeniji